poblabs/weewx-belchertown/README.md

 * Observation graphs without needing to reload the website.
 * Weather records for the current year, and for all time.
 * Responsive design.
 Mobile and iPad landscape ready!
 Use your mobile phone or iPad in landscape mode as an additional live console display.
+* Progressive webapp ready enabling the "Add to homescreen" option so your website feels like an app on your mobile devices.

 ## Requirements